coliff/husky-prettier-stylelint-test/src/testing-markdown.md

 # testing-markdown
-## prettier should add linebreaks above and below this
+## prettier should add line-breaks above and below this
 * This is a test list with asterisks
 * This is a test list with asterisks
 * This is a test list with asterisks